Take a dip into Japanese bathing culture at a public bathhouse

 - Rent a bath towel and purchase soap at the facility, or bring your own to avoid extra fees

 - Tattoos are typically accepted in public baths, but some prohibit them, so double check

 Join the community

-Public baths, called in sento in Japan, have a history dating back hundreds of years.
-Though they originated in the sixth century, these bathhouses became popular during the Edo Period (1603-1868).
+Public baths are called sento in Japan and have a history dating back hundreds of years.
+Though public bathing originated in the sixth century, bathhouses became popular during the Edo period (1603–1868).
 At the time, homes did not have private baths, so each neighborhood had a public bath.
 Since then, this communal space has remained a cornerstone of bathing culture in Japan.